ssfsx17/ffpnp/Jobs/Viking.md

 ### Viking Tech T10

-Aegir (10 AP) (multi) - Strength * Level water damage, and 1/100th of the damage is also dealt to MP.
+Aegir (10 AP) (multi) - Strength * Level physical water damage, and 1% of the damage is also dealt to MP.